 - territorial condition: the operations must be carried out within Italy.

-For VAT purposes, “Italy” is considered to be the territory of the Italian Republic, excluding the Communes of Livigno, Campione di Italia and the waters of Lake of Lugano on Italian territory.
+For VAT purposes, “Italy” is considered the territory of the Italian Republic, excluding the Communes of Livigno, Campione di Italia and the waters of Lake of Lugano on Italian territory.

 VAT substantially applies to the following operations: